 Billionaire investor Patrick Soon-Shiong denies report of LA Times sale

-Billionaire investor Patrick Soon-Shiong on Friday denied a report that said he was considering a sale of the Los Angeles Times newspaper.

-REUTERS: Billionaire investor Patrick Soon-Shiong on Friday denied a report that said he was considering a sale of the Los Angeles Times newspaper.
+EL SEGUNDO, California: Billionaire investor Patrick Soon-Shiong on Friday (Feb 19) denied a report that said he was considering a sale of the Los Angeles Times newspaper.

-Soon-Shiong bought the publication for US$500 million cash, along with the San Diego Union-Tribune and some other newspapers from Chicago-based publisher Tronc Inc, now known as Tribune Publishing Co.
+Soon-Shiong bought the publication for US$500 million cash, along with the San Diego Union-Tribune and some other newspapers from Chicago-based publisher Tronc, now known as Tribune Publishing.

 Earlier this week, Alden Global Capital said it will buy Tribune Publishing, the owner of the Chicago Tribune, in a US$630 million deal.